Tejas Club

 The Tejas Club is one of the oldest student organizations at the University of Texas at Austin.
 It was founded in 1925, and only has male members.
 The official purpose of the club is "to allow our members to live a more complete life by sharing their personalities, abilities and efforts to promote good fellowship and a high standard of conduct among ourselves and our fellow students, to encourage loyalty and usefulness to our school, and to further good scholarship."
 The membership process of the organization is secretive and not open to the public.

-Establishment
+History

 The Tejas Club was formed in 1925 by Tom Renfro and Howell Cobb with the vision of establishing "a club on this campus composed of men whom we believe to be honorable."

-In its early years, Tejas was associated with Theta Nu Epsilon (ΘΝΕ), a nationwide sophomore class society which also included such organizations as Skull and Bones at Yale University, The Phoenix – S K Club and Fly Club at Harvard University, and The Ivy Club at the Princeton University.
+In its early years, Tejas was associated with Theta Nu Epsilon, a nationwide sophomore class society which also included such organizations as Skull and Bones at Yale University, The Phoenix – S K Club and Fly Club at Harvard University, and The Ivy Club at the Princeton University.

-On Campus
+The Tejas Club celebrated its centennial anniversary in 2025.